AdamNebrat123/flight-simulator/README.md

 # Introduction

-This project is a **Flight Scenario Simulation Platform** that lets you **design, play, and analyze realistic airspace situations** by combining real-time aircraft trajectories with **3D danger zones** rendered on a Cesium globe.
+This project is a **Flight Simulation and Multiplayer Platform** built with a **C# (.NET) server** and a **React + Vite + TypeScript + Cesium client**, connected through a **WebSocket**.

-You can:
-- Create and save custom **flight paths**
-- Run them as **live scenarios**  with options like pause and playspeed
-- Danger zones: Continuously monitor whether aircraft penetrate **restricted 3D volumes** defined by altitude-bounded polygons
+It includes several interactive modes:

+- **Drone Battle Arena:** A multiplayer drone battle game.
+- **Real Planes Mode:** Displays real-world aircraft using live ADS-B data.
+- **Scenarios And Danger Zones:** Create, edit, and play custom aircraft trajectories with adjustable speed and live playback to **all clients**.
+Define and monitor 3D restricted airspace volumes that trigger alerts when entered.
+- **Free Flight Mode:** Explore freely in a multiplayer environment with smooth controls and switchable camera views.

-**Note: install instructions are at the bottom of the readme**
+**Note:** Installation instructions are at the bottom of the README.

 ---
 # Drone Battle Arena